pryv/dev-site/source/guides/webhooks.md

 ### Why using Webhooks ?

-Notification systems are used to send and get updates of data changes in real-time.
+Notification systems are used to receive updates of data changes in real-time.
 In addition to the Socket.io transport, we have added webhooks to allow push notifications.

-You can now setup notifications without requiring to establish a connection and maintain a connection on the client-side.
+You can now setup notifications without requiring to establish a connection and maintain it on the client-side.
 It is recommended for infrequent data updates and scales better for a high volume of users as it is more resource efficient.

 ### Why only notify of changes?

-Webhooks work through notifications of data changes: in other words, the modified data in itself is not directly shared with the external service, but only the type of resource that was altered as on the example below :
+Webhooks work through notifications of data changes: in other words, the modified data in itself is not directly shared with the external service, but only the type of resource that was altered as shown on the example below :

 ```json
 {